Angelo Fick

 Zona Mboniswa

-Zona Mboniswa is the Programme Coordinator of ASRI’s Municipal Oversight and Accountability Programme.
+Zona Mboniswa is the Programme Manager of ASRI’s Municipal Oversight and Accountability Programme.
 This programme trains and develops leaders and activists in Municipalities across South Africa to hold elected leaders accountable at a local government level.
-He joined us from the Wits Health Consortium, where he served as a Project Administrator for the Wits RHI.
+Currently, the programme has projects running in 6 municipalities across the country, where Zona leads project teams in applying theory to practice, leveraging existing legislation and engaging Section 79 committees to strengthen oversight and accountability.

-Zona has graduated with a Bachelor of Arts degree in Governance and Political Transformation from the University of the Free State, and a Bachelor of Arts Honours Degree in Public Management and Governance from the University of Johannesburg.
+Zona joined us from the Wits Health Consortium, where he served as a Project Administrator for the Wits RHI.
+He has graduated with a Bachelor of Arts degree in Governance and Political Transformation from the University of the Free State, and a Bachelor of Arts Honours Degree in Public Management and Governance from the University of Johannesburg.

 Ebrahim Fakir